-In addition to the New Works and Emerging Artists in SoundArt Residencies, Harvestworks is launching the new Workspace Residency Program.
-The program offers 24/7 scheduled time for access to the Technology, Engineering, Art and Music (TEAM) Lab to entrepreneurial artists and digital media professionals.
-This is an opportunity to work within our community of artists, students, Artist In Residence, project consultants, technicians, instructors and other innovative practitioners of the electronic arts, enabling a safe space for networking and exchange of knowledge.
+Harvestworks is expanding our Workspace Residency Program.
+The program offers 24/7 scheduled time for access to our production studios and project studios to entrepreneurial artists and digital media professionals.
+This is an opportunity to work within our community of artists, students, Artists In Residence, project consultants, technicians, instructors and other innovative practitioners of the electronic arts, enabling a safe space for networking and exchange of knowledge.

 When accepted, there are two price options –

 A. $350/mo for a private locked studio 170 sq ft. in Brooklyn

 B. $350 / mo for Scheduled access to their own desk space w/ internet (up to three artists per month)

 – The opportunity to work within our community of digital media artists and technical experts.